 Note the network path for the folder that other users will need to access the content over the network, and click the Done button.

 Click the Close button.

-After completing the steps, make note to of the folder path and the IP address of your source computer.
+After you complete the steps, make note of the folder path and the IP address of your source computer.